Two aces come up trumps

 Communication mix

 In our opinion, no. It all comes down to the communications mix.
-Trade media in particular remain an important source of information.
+Specialist media in particular remain an important source of information.
 For decision-makers, they are even the most important source, as demonstrated by the B2B decision-maker analysis of the German trade press.

 Our advice: It’s all about the mix